tum-ens/urbs/doc/implementdoc/param-economic.rst

 in the "Buy-Sell-Price" sheet.
 Here each column represents a commodity tuple and the row values provide the timestep information.

-**Multiplyer for Buy/Sell Commodity Buy/Sell Costs**,
+**Multiplier for Buy/Sell Commodity Buy/Sell Costs**,
 :math:`k_{yvc}^\text{bs}`, ``m.commodity_dict['price'][c]``: The parameter
 :math:`k_{yvc}^\text{bs}` is a multiplier for the buy/sell time series.
-It represents the factor on the purchase/buy cost for purchasing/selling one unit (1 MWh) of a buy/sell commodity :math:`c` (:math:`\forall c \in C_\text{buy}`)/(:math:`\forall c \in C_\text{sell}`) in support timeframe :math:`y` in a site :math:`v` (:math:`\forall v \in V`).
+It represents the factor on the cost for purchasing/selling one unit (1 MWh) of a buy/sell commodity :math:`c` (:math:`\forall c \in C_\text{buy}`)/(:math:`\forall c \in C_\text{sell}`) in support timeframe :math:`y` in a site :math:`v` (:math:`\forall v \in V`).
 This